rfsouto/XamarinXantarDev/mod1/readme.md

 }
 ```

-This will keep track of the company, description, purchase amount, purchase time, as well as a string that represents a path to our receipt in the phone's local storage.

 ##### 4. Add a expenses view model.
 En Spent vamos a ver la lista de gastos en que el usuario ha incurrido.
 Creamos por tanto el view model de nuestra primera pantalla.
 En la carpeta viewmodels la clase ExpensesViewModel que hereda de BaseViewModel

-Add new collection to the class for storing our expenses and initialize it in the constructor.

 ```csharp
 using System;